wangyl88/test/readme.txt

 add a line on branch release

-branch release add another line to generate conflict
+branch master add a line to generate conflict